rui-han-crh/trie-autocomplete/README.md

 ![image](https://github.com/rui-han-crh/trie-autocomplete/assets/15359033/00254961-e8aa-4b74-974c-8e66c1a1d207)

 ## Expanding the Vocabulary
 The knowledge base of the autocompletion program comes from all line separated words in each text file in the `./corpus` folder.
-To add your own word, simply modify an existing text file, or add additional files with words that are space separated.
+To add your own words, simply modify an existing text file, or add additional files with words that are space separated.

 Ensure these files end with the extensions `.txt`.